flimflam-austin/hugo-cms-test/content/quick_reads/20180321-18-03-21-fb-scandal/index.md

       * Tuesday: CEO suspended
     _key: card-7-bb8c15c3-d126-4849-994b-3d6d55c63213
   - order: 7
+    useCheckmark: false
     body: >-
       ## What’s The Big Deal?

-      * Cambridge Analytica reportedly gave **U.S. political strategy work** to a British partner firm, owned by a Brit & run by Europeans. **It’s illegal for foreigners to interfere in U.S. elections.**
+      * Cambridge Analytica reportedly gave**U.S. political strategy work** to a British partner firm, owned by a Brit & run by Europeans.**It’s illegal for foreigners to interfere in U.S. elections.**

       * Some FB users willingly gave data to the professor app that then gave to